mms142-groupn-2020/mms142-groupn-2020.github.io/landing.md

 				<header class="major">
 					<h3>Investment, Trading, Insurance and Risk Management</h3>
 				</header>
-				<p>Investment, trading, insurance, robo-advising, and risk management are all very different types of financial activities but are closely related to each other in many ways.
-These include stocks and trading patterns, data analysis for investment, and machine learning for risk management and advising.</p>
+				<p>Investment, trading, insurance, robo-advising, and risk management may all be very different types of financial activities, but they are essentially related to each other in complex ways.
+These include stocks and trading patterns, data analysis for investment, and machine learning for risk management and advising.
+Robo-advisors, for instance, are digital platforms that provide automated, algorithm-driven investment services.</p>
 			</div>
 		</div>
 	</section>